acampergue/acampergue.github.io/README.md

 * Implemented a log management architecture with ELK (ElasticSearch, Logstash, Kibana).
 * Deployed a performance monitoring architecture using Munin.

-### Implementation, deployment and maintenance of a software development platform:
+### Implementation, deployment, and maintenance of a software development platform

 _Managed a software development platform used by a team of 60 people_

 * Implemented continuous integration with Maven, Jenkins, Nexus, Sonar, and Squale.
 * Orchestrated continuous deployment with Jenkins, Debian, Ansible, and Docker.
-* Configured collaborative work tools, including JIRA, SVN, Git, Xwiki, and OpenLDAP
+* Configured collaborative work tools, including JIRA, SVN, Git, Xwiki, and OpenLDAP.
 * Ensured security and network stability with PFSense and HAProxy.

-### Integration and testing platform:
+### Integration and testing platform

 * Installed and configured 40 hypervisors, including VMware ESXi/vSphere, KVM, and Docker.
 * Managed integration and test platforms consisting of approximately 800 VMs across 20 platforms.
-* Conducted daily deployments of complete platforms, including OS and application software stacks (40 VM, 35 Jboss, 2 Postgresql, 2 Cassandra, 10 Redis, 2 ActiveMQ, 6 lemonldap-ng, 10 apache httpd)
+* Conducted daily deployments of complete platforms, including OS and application software stacks (40 VM, 35 Jboss, 2 Postgresql, 2 Cassandra, 10 Redis, 2 ActiveMQ, 6 lemonldap-ng, 10 apache httpd).
 * Set up an infrastructure for acceptance tests using Selenium Hub with Ubuntu and Windows nodes.

 ### Referent on software integration and system integration

-* Led the design and implementation of the Maven architecture, incorporating Maven3, Corporate POM, BOM, automated delivery projects, and archetypes
+* Led the design and implementation of the Maven architecture, incorporating Maven3, Corporate POM, BOM, automated delivery projects, and archetypes.
 * Ensured the quality of system versions with weekly releases.
 * Provided support to development and production teams.